syedturabb/syedturabb/README.md

 ##  **Welcome**
-I'm **Turab**, a Software Engineering student with a strong interest in technology and innovation.
+I'm Turab, a Software Engineering student with a strong interest in technology and innovation.

 I’m currently learning Web Development and gaining practical experience through projects and continuous experimentation.